Obscuretone/obscuretone.github.io/public/posts/en/nira.md

 Those commands are easy to call, easy to inspect, and easy to compose with other development workflows.

-The value is not that a terminal is special.
-The value is that a CLI tends to force a stable contract.
+A terminal is not special by itself.
+A CLI tends to force a stable contract.

 ## APIs Can Work Just As Well